aplbrain/dandi-docs/docs/developer-guide/integrate-external-services.md

 ### 4. Custom Visualization Services

-To integrate a custom visualization service with DANDI:
+To integrate a custom visualization service with {{ instance.name }}:

 1. Create a service that can accept a URL to an NWB file
 2. Register your service with the {{ instance.name }} team